Surgery to Treat Obstructive Sleep Apnea (OSA)

 In children, where the cause of OSA is usually tonsil and adenoid enlargement, surgical removal of the enlarged tonsils and adenoids is the treatment of choice for OSA.

 Overall, uvulopalatopharneoplasty (UP3) is the most common surgical procedure for treating OSA.
 This involves removing the uvula and some of the surrounding soft palate.
 The idea behind UP3 is to eliminate the area of obstruction or to widen the airway so it does not occlude completely.
-UP3 eliminates OSA approximately 50% of the time.
+UP3 eliminates OSA approximately 50 percent of the time.
 The complications of UP3 include transient nasal reflux, nasal speech, minor loss of taste, and tongue numbness.

 There is significant discomfort after the surgery for about 2 weeks.
 More significant, and infrequent, complications include permanent nasal reflux, changes in the person's voice and palatal stenosis, which can make OSA worse.
 UP3 is very effective for eliminating snoring.
 Because snoring is generally the most easily measured sign of OSA, patients undergoing UP3 are advised to undergo another sleep study 6 months after surgery to verify its effectiveness.